cbc-univie/protex/docs/documentation_pages/detailed_example.rst

     ionic_liquid = IonicLiquidSystem(simulation, templates)

 Next define the update method.
+Currently there is one available update method called ``NaiveMCUpdate``.
+It uses the information passes before, to determine the distance criterion for the specific update paris and the probability.
+NaiveMCUpdate accepts to more keywords:

+.. object:: NaiveMCUpdate

+   .. object:: parameters

+       .. option:: ionic_liquid: IonicLiquidSystem

+           The ionic liquid system

+       .. option:: all_forces: bool = True

+           Wheter to change all forces during an update (default), or just the non bonded force (all_force=False)

+       .. option:: to_adapt: list[tuple[str, int, frozenset[str]]] = None

+            This option is used to keep certain residues around an equilibrium value.
+            The tuple consists of the name of the residue, the amount of molecules, and the update set, for which the probability will be accordingly altered.

+            **Important:** If using this option in consecutive runs, consider using the save_updates and load_updates methods of ionic liquid to get the current probability values.

 .. code-block:: python

     from protex.update import NaiveMCUpdate, StateUpdate

+    to_adapt = [("IM1H", 150, frozenset(["IM1H", "OAC"])), ("IM1", 350, frozenset(["IM1", "HOAC"]))]
-    update = NaiveMCUpdate(ionic_liquid)
+    update = NaiveMCUpdate(ionic_liquid, all_forces=True, to_adapt=to_adapt)
     state_update = StateUpdate(update)

 Optionally you can define reporters for the simulation.
 Protex has a built in ``ChargeReporter`` to report the current charges of all molecules which can just be added to the simulation like all other OpenMM reporters.
+You can define an additional header line with arbitrary informtion, e.g. on system settings.

 .. code-block:: python

     from protex.reporter import ChargeReporter

-    infos={"Put whatever additional infos you would like the charge reporter to store here"}
     save_freq = 200
+    infos={f"Put whatever additional infos you would like the charge reporter to store here, e.g. save_freq: {save_freq}"}
     charge_reporter = ChargeReporter(f"path/to/outfile", save_freq, ionic_liquid, header_data=infos)
     ionic_liquid.simulation.reporters.append(charge_reporter)